For Halloween, check out these popular ghost tours and haunted sites.

 It is no secret.
 As the oldest continuously occupied city in the United States, St. Augustine's history is rich.
 It is this historical depth that has made the city so appealing to residents and visitors alike.
-Along with all of the people who have lived in and visited St. Augustine throughout its 449 years, a lot of people have died here.
+Along with all the people who have lived in -- and visited -- St. Augustine throughout its more than 450 years, a lot of people have died here.
 And, like many who've recently graduated from Flagler College, these people refuse to leave.

 Ghosts are a (super)natural consequence of history, but another consequence of St. Augustine's history is its utter walkability - after all, the original town plan was designed long before cars were invented.
-Few other towns in Florida compare.
-Our downtown streets are old, narrow, and tightly connected.
-Additionally, coastal Florida is flat.
-These factors make our town absolutely ideal for ghost hunting.
-You can very easily make a night (or day, if you're convinced you're any safer in the light of the Florida sun) of visiting several haunted locations, snapping pictures, admiring architecture, and sharing the spooky vibes with friends and family.
+Few other towns in Florida can compare because our downtown streets are old, narrow, and tightly connected.
+Additionally, coastal Florida is flat which makes our town ideal for ghost hunting.
+You can very easily make a night (or day, if you're convinced you're any safer in the light of the Florida sun) of visiting several haunted locations, snapping pictures, admiring the architecture, and sharing the spooky vibes with friends and family.

 You don't even need to believe in ghosts to have a good time ghost hunting in St. Augustine.
 Nearly every haunted location, apart from being within walking distance of each other, is within walking distance of a bar, tavern, pub, or restaurant.
 (I'll spare you the spirit puns).